Foreign relations of Canada: Foreign aid

+A 2024 survey by Abacus Data indicated that Canadians generally support Canada's global engagement, particularly in providing international assistance.
+A separate poll by CanWaCH found that 81% of Canadians support Canada providing Official Development Assistance funding.
+Furthermore, 77% of Canadians believe it's important for Canada to help other countries in need.

 Federalism and foreign relations

-The provinces have a high level of freedom to operate internationally, dating from Quebec's first representative to France in 1886, Hector Fabre.
+The provinces have a high level of freedom to operate internationally, dating to 1886 and Quebec's first representative to France, Hector Fabre.
 Alberta has had representatives abroad, starting with Alberta House in London (37 Hill Street), since 1948, and British Columbia around 25 years before that.
 By 1984, Quebec had offices in ten countries including eight in the United States and three in other Canadian provinces while Ontario had thirteen delegations in seven countries.
-Most provincial governments have a ministry of international relations, both Quebec and New Brunswick are members of La Francophonie (separately from the federal delegation), Alberta has quasi-diplomatic offices in Washington (currently staffed by former cabinet minister Gary Mar).
-Provincial premiers were always part of the famous Team Canada trade missions of the 1990s.
-In 2007, Quebec premier Jean Charest proposed a free trade agreement with the European Union.

-Provinces have always participated in some foreign relations, and appointed agents general in the United Kingdom and France for many years, but they cannot legislate treaties.
-The French-speaking provinces of Quebec and New Brunswick are members of la Francophonie, and Ontario has announced it wishes to join.
-Quebec has pursued its own foreign relations, especially with France.
-Alberta opened an office in Washington, D.C., in March 2005 to lobby the American government, mostly to reopen the borders to import of Canadian beef.
-With the exception of Quebec, none of these efforts undermine the ability of the federal government to conduct foreign affairs.
+Diplomatic relations

+List of countries which Canada maintains diplomatic relations with: